Genome Editing BIOL5376

 - Typically Offered: Semester 2

 - Taught Wholly by Distance Learning: Yes

 The course will include online practical activities, in which students will follow an experiment to transfect cells with a CRISPR system and select and characterise edited cells.
-The students will learn about mammalian tissue culture, transfection, genomic DNA purification, PCR and fluorescence microscopy.

 This course aims to introduce students to a range of different genome editing technologies.
 It will develop their knowledge of practical techniques so they can plan experiments, interpret data and troubleshoot problems.
 It will also develop their ability to understand and critically evaluate the details of different technologies and put them into the context of the scientific literature.

 By the end of this course students will be able to:

 1. Critically evaluate their knowledge of relevant molecular and cellular biology techniques to plan a genome editing experiment

 3. Critically discuss the literature relating to genome editing